fitbenchmarking/fitbenchmarking/docs/source/extending/controllers.rst

    .. note::
-      Please note that if the fitting package being added uses Matlab, then the new controller should be a new subclass of :class:`~fitbenchmarking.controllers.base_matlab_controller.BaseMatlabController`.
+      Please note that if the fitting package being added uses Matlab, then the new controller should also inherit from the mixin class :class:`~fitbenchmarking.controllers.matlab_mixin.MatlabMixin`.

-      .. autoclass:: fitbenchmarking.controllers.base_matlab_controller.BaseMatlabController
+      .. autoclass:: fitbenchmarking.controllers.matlab_mixin.MatlabMixin
           :members: py_to_mat, clear_cached_values
           :noindex: